darrelljr00/ProFieldManager/replit.md

 - **Cloudinary**: For cloud-based image and file storage, optimization, and delivery.
 - **ClamAV**: For file security and virus scanning.
 - **AWS S3**: For backup storage (integrated with backup utility).
+- **Expo & EAS**: For mobile app development, building, and Over-The-Air (OTA) updates with automatic deployment capabilities.